 - The icon's alternative text is defined as the phrase "Opens new browser window".

-For security purposes, the EHR Incentive Program System times out after 30 minutes of inactivity.
+For security purposes, the Promoting Interoperability Program System times out after 30 minutes of inactivity.
 Once the session has been inactive for 25 minutes, a dialog box displays to notify the user that they are about to be timed out.
 The dialog box states "Your user session is about to expire due to inactivity.
 Would you like to extend your session" The user should select the Yes button to extend their session.
 If the session inactivity reaches the 30 minute mark, the user is logged out and any unsaved data is lost.

 JAWS Virtual Cursor